 Board of Forestry met right after CLFA’s last Board meeting so the update that appeared in the October newsletter covered the majority of information.

 The field day taken during this meeting resulted in excellent feedback.
-They were looking for environmental issues, but found dead/dying, diseased trees, and the effects of the drought mortality.
+They were looking for environmental issues, but found none.
+They reviewed dead/dying, diseased tree and drought mortality exemptions.

-The emergency exemption has been extended for the Mendocino/Napa/Sonoma Counties and will probably be extended to the Redding and other areas north.
+The emergency exemption has been extended for the Mendocino/Napa/Sonoma Counties and will probably be extended to Redding and other northern areas.

-CLFA will provide comment on the 1031 exemptions as the process develops.
+CLFA will provide comment on the 1038 exemptions as the process develops.